 Within a few feet of the grist mills sits Shreve's Distillery which was originally built sometime around 1790.
 It served as roll in the infamous Whiskey Rebellion in 1794.
 Ironically, it was President Washington who sent federal troops to the area to quell the rebellion.
 Nor far from the park, just across Layton Rd and also along Washington Run, sits another historical building, that being Searight's Fulling Mill.

 When viewed as a whole, the complex represents one of the few, authentic, pre-industrial areas left in the United States.
-There are plans to make the mill, distillery and bake oven operational, complete with historical exhibits and educational programs.
+The Perryopolis Parks and Recreation Authority recently added a new playground at a cost of over $100,000, and also has plans to make the mill, distillery and bake oven operational complete with historical exhibits and educational programs.

 While the park is located only a few blocks from the Perryopolis town center, finding it can prove to be a bit difficult.
 It is located just across Galley St from the Harry Sampey Park between Galley and Layton (State Route 4038) Roads.
 Access, if available, is off of Galley St.

 Ruthie.
 "How to find Washington's Grist Mill."
 Perryopolis Today.
 October 7, 2016.
 Accessed December 7, 2016. http://perryopolistoday.com/local-news/17-the-scoop/132-how-to-find-washington-s-grist-mill

 Lipman, John.
 "Israel Shreve's Distillery in Perryopolis, Pennsylvania."
 American Whiskey.
 2003.
 Accessed December 7, 2016. http://www.ellenjaye.com/hist_mono1shreve.htm